Cano1998/Daibetes-multiple-linear-regression/README.md

 ## Key findings
 Model Coefficients: Each coefficient in the regression model represents the change in the diabetes outcome for a one-unit change in the predictor, holding other predictors constant.

+Standardization: All features were standardized using the StandardScaler method to ensure consistent scaling.

 Significant Predictors: Identification of significant predictors that have a notable impact on diabetes outcomes.